This section covers:

 If you don't pay you will be sent a penalty reminder notice, which gives you another 28 days to pay the fine.

-If you still don't pay the fine, you will get an overdue fine from State Debt Recovery (SDR).
+If you still don't pay the fine, you will get an overdue fine from Revenue NSW.

-If you do not pay the full amount by the due date, or make arrangements with the SDR to pay by instalments, SDR can take enforcement action against you, including directing Roads and Maritime Services (RMS) to:
+If you do not pay the full amount by the due date, or make arrangements with the Revenue NSW to pay by instalments, Revenue NSW can take enforcement action against you, including directing Roads and Maritime Services (RMS) to:

 For more information see